 We now define Bernoulli random variables $A_{x,2}$ for $x\in Y$, set equal to one if either $x$ survives at step $2$, or $x$ is dangerous at step $1$, or~\eqref{eq:degen:sizeAs} has failed for some $y$ prior to embedding the second vertex of $M_x$, and zero otherwise.
 The point of this definition is that it gives us an \emph{a priori} lower bound on the sum of conditional expectations of the $A_{x,2}$, as we require to apply Lemma~\ref{lem:coupling}, but nevertheless with very high probability the sum of the $A_{x,2}$ does simply count the number of vertices in $Y$ which survive at step $2$, because with very high probability~\eqref{eq:degen:sizeAs} does not fail and $\cA_1$ does occur, so no vertex is dangerous at step $1$.
-Again, this collection of random variables has a natural order given by the order $\tau$ on the second vertices of the $M_x$, and again in this order the random variables are sequentially dependent.
-Note that (as required for this last to be true) we do know whether $x$ is dangerous at step $1$ before we embed the second vertex of $M_x$.
+Again, this collection of random variables has a natural order given by the order $\tau$ on the second vertices of the $M_x$.
+Observe that we know whether $x$ is dangerous at step $1$ before we embed the second vertex of $M_x$.
+Thus in this order the random variables are sequentially dependent.
 This justifies that we can apply Lemma~\ref{lem:coupling} to estimate the sum of the $A_{x,2}$.